 The odds are good that your puppy’s disposition is perfectly normal, but exceptions exist.
 As a rule, there are warning signs if you have an aggressive puppy.
 Watch your puppy’s body language.

-You need to recognize whether you can manage your puppy’s aggression or determine whether a puppy lacks the appropriate temperament to be a family pet and could be a dangerous liability.
+You must recognize whether you can manage your puppy’s aggression or determine whether a puppy lacks the appropriate temperament to be a family pet and could be a dangerous liability.

 Deciding whether puppy aggression is just playing or something more serious is also crucial.

 Never excuse or ignore undesirable dog behavior issues.
-Without help, there is little doubt an aggressive puppy will become a dangerous dog.
+Without help, an aggressive puppy will undoubtedly become a dangerous dog.

 When well-informed, however, you can turn a negative disposition into a more positive one.
 This way, your puppy still has hope before it’s too late.